 En Español

-Who are the Defenders of North SeaTac Park?
+Who are the Defenders of Highline Forest?

 The Defenders of North SeaTac Park are all who sign the Community Forest Consensus, which calls for permanently protecting all 220 acres of North SeaTac Park and for preserving and expanding the forest ecosystem within the park and in the surrounding Highline community.
 A healthy Highline forest is necessary to protect residents from the area’s high levels of heat, noise, and pollution, most notably SeaTac International Airport, that are shortening lifespans and are linked with a wide range of health problems, including higher rates of premature births and low birthweights as well as learning problems in children.